Foreign Knowledge

 Kenya man on bicycle

-– by Michael Allard it says – All I could find about him was this huge beautiful book for sale –
+– by Michael Allard it says – More about him

-Traveling Advice: We also got pessimistic advice on the roads.
+Good Traveling Advice: We also got pessimistic advice on the roads.
 We were on our way to Tsavo National Park the next day and we wanted to avoid the main road to Nairobi.
 We’d heard it was crowded with trucks and buses and we’d rather avoid that, if at all possible.
-On our Globetrotter map I found a little road south-west of the main road that showed an alternative route via Kwale, Kinango and Samburu.
+On our Globetrotter map I found a little road south-west of the main road – an alternative route via Kwale, Kinango and Samburu.

 ‘No you can’t; No, not at all; There’s no way,’ says everyone.
 Even the barman!
-‘The bridge has been washed away by cyclone Demoina,’ they all said.
-This was a bit weird, as Demoina had been in 1984, eleven years earlier, and had mostly hit Madagascar, Mocambique and KwaZuluNatal, well south of Kenya.
+Even after I said, And Have One Yourself! he still said no. ‘The bridge has been washed away by cyclone Demoina,’ they all said.
+This was a bit weird, as Demoina had been in 1984, fourteen years earlier, and had mostly hit Madagascar, then Mocambique, then KwaZuluNatal, well south of Kenya.

 Usually I can eventually find ONE person to say ‘Don’t listen to them, the road is FINE,’ but this time I was stymied.
 No-one would say ‘Yes!’ nor even ‘Maybe.’

 SO: We headed off along the road toward Kwale anyway.
 ‘Tis easier to seek forgiveness than permission, we thought.
-Aitch, what a trooper, was right with me in adventurousness.
+Aitch, what a trooper, was right behind me in adventurousness and right beside me in Suzukiness.
 ‘We’ll see new places,’ was all she said.
 She knows me.

 As we neared Kwale a minibus taxi approaching from the other direction did a strange thing: They actually flagged us down to tell us ‘Stop!
 You can’t go this way!
 The bridge is gone, Demoina washed it away!’
-We nodded, we agreed, we thanked them kindly; then we kept going.
+We nodded, acted surprised, looked grateful, agreed, and thanked them kindly; then we kept going.

 And they were right: The bridge over the river between Kwale and Kinango had indeed washed away.
 But there were recent tyre tracks down to the river which we followed.
-Below and just upstream of the wreckage of the bridge we stuck the Suzuki in 4X4 and crossed the low river.
+Below and just upstream of the iron wreckage of the bridge we stuck the Suzuki in 4X4 and crossed the low river.
 Then we stopped for a break, parking our mini-4X4 under a beautiful shady tree on the river bank:

 –